 - In a large bowl, combine the brown rice flour, tapioca starch, sugar, baking powder, garlic powder, xanthan gum, and salt.
 Whisk together.

-- Add cold butter chunks and use a pastry cutter to cut the butter into the dry ingredients until it resembles coarse crumbs.
+- Add cold butter chunks and use a pastry blender to cut the butter into the dry ingredients until it resembles coarse crumbs.

 - Stir the cheddar cheese, crumbled bacon, and chopped scallions into the dry ingredients.